 - Global Health in Wisconsin cultural competency modules and discussion session led by Farah Kaiksow, MD, MPP)

 Two clinical electives are available for Health Equity Pathway participants:

 - 2-week Health Equity elective block

 The Homeless Access Clinic at the William S. Middleton Memorial Veterans Hospital is the main clinical site for the Health Equity Pathway.
-Senior residents can elect to rotate through the Homeless Access Clinic during their second and third years.
+Senior residents can elect to rotate through this clinic during their second and third years.
 Priority is given to pathway participants.
-Additionally, residents rotating on this clinic assist with outreach to veterans experiencing homeless and review a curriculum focused on caring for patients experiencing homelessness.
-Hannah Bell, MD, directs the Homeless Access Clinic.

 The pathway also facilitates service to the local community through medical care to underserved patient populations and community nonprofit partnerships.
-Participation will depend on resident interest and organizational availability.
+Participation depends on resident interest and organizational availability.
 Examples include:

 - MEDiC is a student-run program through the UW School of Medicine and Public Health that provides free health services at six clinics throughout Madison.

 - Residents can volunteer with at the free Southside Clinic to provide medical care to a diverse population of largely uninsured, immigrant patients.